 The other papers you take across these three years depend on your chosen major.
 Pages 10 to 17 list the papers you complete in each social science major.

 Year 4

-In the final year, you complete workplace experiences for both your computing and your social sciences major through our Cooperative Education papers.
+In the final year, you complete workplace experiences for both your computing and your social sciences major.
 You also complete the last of your major or elective papers for both your computing and social sciences major.